West Aurora students vow 'Never Again,' honor Parkland victims

 The school also organized a mock election and brought in the Kane County clerk, encouraging students to vote their mind.

-"I feel like I too have a say in this so I wanted to put down what I feel should be done," added Symon.
+"I feel like I too have a say in this, so I wanted to put down what I think, what should be done," added Symon.

 "If you have an opinion, be informed.
-And then how do you get your opinion out there and change things based on what you think is right or wrong," said Hiscock of the approach he wants his students to take.
+And then how do you get your opinion out there and how do you change things based on what you think is right or wrong," said Hiscock of the approach he wants his students to take.

 As the national gun debate rages on, West Aurora High School hopes to bridge the gap by democracy's guiding light.